chef-boneyard/cookbook-quality-metrics-rfc/quality-metrics/new/qm-000-published.md

 One point will be awarded if the quality metric is met.

-One hundred points will be deducted if the quality metric is not met.
+One hundred points will be deducted if the cookbook has been deprecated.
+Twenty five points will be deducted if the cookbook is up for adoption.